YJDoc2/The-Transpiler-Project/README.md

 Note that in denoting complex numbers (a,b) a is part which will not be multipiled by I and b is part which will be multiplied by I.
 In case the a and/or be themselves are complex, the resulting number will be formed by the said multiplications of I.<br />

+The scheme used for recursively varifying expressionf in fncalls is (kind-of) ad-hoc.
+It basically pushes the arglist ptr and current type of expression in two individual stacks and when it completes parsing a fncall it pops those two back.<br />